-Table 19: Summary of Effects of the Alternatives
+Table 18: Summary of Effects of the Alternatives

-Resource Alternative 1 Alternative 2a Alternative 2b Alternative 2c Overview of Alternatives No action - Continue the rebuilding plan Discontinue rebuilding plan - aggregated ACL Discontinue rebuilding plan - single-species ACL Discontinue rebuilding plan - single-species ACL Annual Catch Limits 5,000 lb for 11 BMUS species 52,888 lb for nine BMUS ACL determined by P/SEEM ACL 2-10 % < P/SEEM Accountability Measures Monitor catch inseason and close the fishery in Federal waters if the ACL is projected to be reached If the ACL is exceeded close Federal fishery until coordinated state-Federal management is established Evaluate catch post- season and reduce ACL if the average catch over 3 years exceeds the ACL.
+Resource Alternative 1 Alternative 2a Alternative 2b Alternative 2c Overview of Alternatives No action - Continue the rebuilding plan Discontinue rebuilding plan - aggregated ACL Discontinue rebuilding plan - single-species ACL Discontinue rebuilding plan - single-species ACL Annual Catch Limits 5,000 lb for 11 BMUS species 48,680 lb for nine BMUS ACL determined by P/SEEM ACL XX % < P/SEEM Accountability Measures Monitor catch inseason and close the fishery in Federal waters if the ACL is projected to be reached If the ACL is exceeded close Federal fishery until coordinated state-Federal management is established Evaluate catch post- season and reduce ACL if the average catch over 3 years exceeds the ACL.
 AM reduce catch limit for an individual species if the average catch over 3 years exceeds the ACL Same as Alt 2b Physical resource: Water quality No change No change No change No change Biological Resource: Protected Species No change expected No change expected No change expected No change expected

 Resource Alternative 1 Alternative 2a Alternative 2b Alternative 2c Overview of Alternatives No action - Continue the rebuilding plan Discontinue rebuilding plan - aggregated ACL Discontinue rebuilding plan - single-species ACL Discontinue rebuilding plan - single-species ACL Biological Resource: Target & Non-target Stocks Catch similar to recent years under the rebuilding plan Most restrictive option under consideration.
 NMFS determined the target BMUS stock in American Samoa are not overfished nor experiencing overfishing.
 If a higher ACL is implemented, participation in the fishery may increase.
-NMFS determined the target BMUS stock in American Samoa are not overfished nor experiencing overfishing.
+Aggregate ACL and AM NMFS determined the target BMUS stock in American Samoa are not overfished nor experiencing overfishing.
 If a higher ACL is implemented, participation in the fishery may increase.
-NMFS determined the target BMUS stock in American Samoa are not overfished nor experiencing overfishing.
+Scientific and NMFS determined the target BMUS stock in American Samoa are not overfished nor experiencing overfishing.
 If a higher ACL is implemented, participation in the fishery may increase.
-Aggregate ACL and AM may not prevent overfishing of individual species.
-Scientific and management uncertainty are accounted for in ACLs and AMs ACLs are higher than average catch of any species in 2019-2021 ACL and AM would prevent overfishing of individual species.
-Incorporates more scientific and management uncertainty into the ACL than is indicated by the P and SEEM analysis ACLs are higher than average catch of any species in 2019-2021 ACL and AM would prevent overfishing of individual species.
-Socio-economic No change Potential increased Potential increased Potential increased Setting participation and revenue participation and revenue over baseline, fishers are participation and revenue over baseline, fishers are
+Incorporates more may not prevent overfishing of individual species. management uncertainty are accounted for in ACLs and AMs ACLs are higher than average catch of any species in 2019-2021 ACL and AM would prevent overfishing of individual species. scientific and management uncertainty into the ACL than is indicated by the P and SEEM analysis ACLs are higher than average catch of any species in 2019-2021 ACL and AM would prevent overfishing of individual species.
+Socio-economic Setting No change Potential increased participation and revenue Potential increased participation and revenue Potential increased participation and revenue Stung participation and revenue over baseline, fishers are over baseline, fishers are